 The Houston Christian University Student Life Office is the campus entity immediately responsible for contact with student organizations.
 The HCU Police Department does not provide law enforcement services to off-campus residences or activities.
 Off-campus criminal activity within the City of Houston is monitored and recorded by the Houston Police Department.
 The Houston Police may call on University Police anytime their assistance is needed.
-The HCU Police Department and the

-Harris County Sheriff's Office, as well as other law enforcement agencies.
+The HCU Police Department maintains a close working relationship with the Houston Police Department and the Harris County Sheriff's Office, as well as other law enforcement agencies.
 This cooperative approach addresses situations as they arise as well as future concerns.